-Suppliers will be responsible for ensuring that their suppliers and agreed supply chain partners share aligned values and adhere to these Principles.
-Suppliers are accordingly expected to conduct their own due diligence and risk assessments for these purposes; however we reserve the right to assess the practices of these third party suppliers and partners against these Principles.
+Suppliers will be responsible for ensuring that their suppliers and agreed supply chain partners share aligned values and adhere to this Code.
+Suppliers are accordingly expected to conduct their own due diligence and risk assessments for these purposes; however, we reserve the right to assess the practices of these third-party suppliers and partners against the principles set out in this Code.